SamG101-Developer/Strict-Python/README.md

 ### Areas that need work on
 - Decorators -> these change the name of the functions in the inspect stack, causing issues on function name checks
 - Haven't tested overloads or anything relating to them, so not sure how these hold out
+- Haven't tested optional parameters either
-- Optional parameters haven't been tested yet
+- Haven't tested static methods / non-class functions yet

+### Notes
+- Annotate cosntructor return types as None
+- Annotate other non-returning methods as typing.NoReturn
 ---